atk14/ApiDataFetcher/README.md

     $title = $data["title"];

-In fact in this example a HTTP GET request is made on URL http://skelet.atk14.net/api/en/articles/detail/?id=123&format=json and decoded JSON data are returned.
+In fact in this example a HTTP GET request is made on URL http://skelet.atk14.net/api/en/articles/detail/?id=123&format=json and decoded JSON data is returned.

 A post request can be made this way: